BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Every law enforcement agency in North America would be looking for them.

-They were running low on fuel, but didn't want to stop at any gas stations in risk of being seen by cameras or witnesses.
+After driving a few hundred kilometers, they were running low on fuel, but didn't want to stop at any gas stations in risk of being seen by cameras or witnesses.

 They ditched the SUV in a ravine, covering it with snow and branches.